 Are you having trouble with your current site?

 Why do you need a website?
 What do you want to achieve from it?
-(Promote your business, sell your products / services?
-Is it an information only website?)
+What are your clients’ needs?
+What is their pain?

 3. The type of site

 Is it an e-commerce site?
 A website to showcase your work?
 A blog?

 What are the elements of your visual identity?
 Do you have some brand guidelines?